10 Freelance Jobs for Recent Grads

-There are two types of editing if you want to break it down.
+There are two types of editing gigs you’ll find online.
 The first type helps edit web content and prepare it for publication online.
 The second kind helps creative writers with short stories, poetry, or even full-fledged novels.

 As a freelance editor, you’ll need to be a better-than-competent writer.
 You also need to work quickly.
 If you have editing experience in college as a writing tutor or publication leader, you’re probably a good fit for this position.
 You can find a lot of freelance editing positions for web content and beyond on Upwork and Fiverr.

-Freelance Graphic Design
+3. Freelance Graphic Design

 Graphic designers are needed now more than ever.
 It’s one of the best freelance jobs for recent grads.
 There are new websites created every day for both bloggers and businesses.
 Graphic designers are needed to outfit these brands, social channels, and websites with quality designs.

 As a graphic designer, you need to prove you know your way around the top programs.
-While tools like Canva and Picmonkey are great for getting started, you’ll want to move on to the big boys like Adobe Photoshop or InDesign.
+While tools like Canva are great for getting started, you’ll want to move on to the big boys like Adobe Photoshop or InDesign.

 Do you know a thing or two about the basics of content management platforms like WordPress?
 Then you have the makings of a web designer!
 Once again, you’ll need to get a portfolio together to start selling your services.

 As a web designer, you can sell custom websites or you can create templates to sell on their own.
 Both ways have a lot of earning potential!

 Are you organized and good at getting stuff done?
 You’re in luck because a lot of people aren’t!
 Or, there are a lot of busy professionals who rely on people like you to take care of daily tasks.
-Either way, you can find a lot of success (and a steady income) as a virtual assistant.
+Either way, you can find a lot of success (and a steady income) working online as a virtual assistant.
 As a virtual assistant, you can work hourly or per project.

 Common virtual assistant tasks include social media management, responding to emails, travel arrangements, editing documents, or even helping build a website.
 As a virtual assistant, you can go through a company that will help you find the right clients and ensure you get paid, or you can market your serves on your own.

-Tutoring or Teaching
+6. Tutoring or Teaching

 As an English major, I was asked if I planned to teach more times than I’d ever care to count.
 If I’d known online teaching was a thing, maybe I wouldn’t have had a meltdown every time someone asked me that dreaded question.

 With most of these English teaching positions, you have the freedom to set your own hours and work with students one-on-one.
 You don’t need any teaching experience as long as you have a degree and you’re a native English speaker!

-Social Media Marketing
+7. Social Media Marketing

 While marketing majors might be a natural fit for this position, you don’t need any formal training.
 Budding businesses often don’t have the time or manpower to devote a lot of time to building their social media channels.
-That’s where your services come in!
+That’s where your services come in.

 Be sure to back up your skills with some real-world stats and know how.
 Starting a blog and building a following that way is the best way to show you know what you’re talking about to potential clients.

-Freelance Data Entry
+8. Freelance Data Entry

 It’s too bad data entry makes me want to pull my hair out.
 If you have the patience for typing all day and reviewing documents for accuracy, you might make a great freelance data entry professional.

 Like said before, a lot of new businesses don’t have the time to devote to data entry.
 You can offer your services to these businesses and take the hard work off their plate!
 You can also go through a data entry company like these on FlexJobs.

-Video or Audio Production
+9. Video or Audio Production

 Did you major in something film or audio related?
 You’re in luck.
 Video marketing might just be the next big thing online today, and that means lots of businesses need to hire great video and audio producers to keep up with the competition.

 Think outside the box!
 Podcasts are having a bit of a moment, and a good editor can take these to the next level.
 Similarly, YouTube creators often hire freelance editors to help them with big projects.

 If you know you’re way around a camera, you can make some cash as a photographer.
 I don’t mean that you know how to use iPhone’s portrait mode.
 There are always local events like weddings, birthdays, and community parties that need quality photographers.

-Freelance Jobs for Recent Grads Today
+What Are the Best Freelance Jobs for Recent Grads?

 After college is the perfect time to freelance.
 By working on your own, you can build your portfolio, gain job experience the workforce actually cares about, and you have the freedom to live life on your own terms.